NVentimiglia/Foundation-Light/ObjectEvents.md

 `````
         public void TestObjectRoute()
         {
-            //define out message, a class
+            //define our message, a class
             var msg = new Msg { Content = MagicString };

             //define our routes (strings or game objects or something else)